tmkaplan94/Elucidate/README.md

 	Pause
 	    Press escape to toggle the pause menu.
 Be warned, this will not actually pause the game, just prevent you from moving!
+Currently, the options menu does not work, but the other buttons do.

     Win Condition
-        Be the last player standing in the battle arena.
+        Be the last human player standing in the battle arena.
         Use different guns to help you throughout the level!

-        If playing in Singleplayer you must find and kill all of the enemy in the level AI to win.
+        If playing in Singleplayer you must find and kill all of the enemy AI in the level to win.

 IMPORTANT NOTES:
     AI Modes: